grst/geos/doc/users.md

 ### Running GEOS in a docker container
 If you are planning to run GEOS in a docker container, there is no requirement apart from having docker installed on your host.
 No install of python is necessary.

-Running GEOS involves building a GEOS image, a one-time operation, and then running a container.
+Running GEOS involves building a GEOS image, a one-time operation, and running a container when needed.
 1. **Building the GEOS docker image**

-Building the container will likely take a few minutes and your machine may look stalled during the lengthy install of lxml.
+Building the image will likely take a few minutes and your machine may look stalled during the lengthy install of lxml.
 To build the image, move to the main directory (where the Dockerfile is) and run :
 ```
 docker build -t geos .
 ```